alexisintech/mindfully/README.md

 - Includes information on the extra special features of Mindfully designed to enhance the user experience

 ### Profile page
+- Custom greetings based on time of day and user's name
 - Write journal entries every day either by using a blank slate or by using prompts
 - The calendar provides monthly overviews for users to be able to view past journal entries
 - Randomly generated affirmations and reminders help redirect thoughts and attitudes into positive directions